wkumari/draft-harkins-owe/README.md

 Internet-Draft      Opportunistic Wireless Encryption          July 2016

-   expensive authentication.
+   Upon completion of 802.11 association, the AP initiates the 4-way Handshake to the client using the PMK generated above.
+The result of the 4-way Handshake is encryption keys to protect bulk unicast data and broadcast data.

+4.5.
+OWE PMK Caching

+   [IEEE802.11] defines "PMK caching" where a client and access point can cache a PMK for a certain period of time and reuse it with the 4-way Handshake after subsequent associations to bypass potentially expensive authentication.
 A client indicates its desire to do "PMK caching" by including the identifying PMKID in its 802.11 association request.
 If an AP has cached the PMK identified by that PMKID, it